JKindonNtx/solutions-euc/ntnx-euc-lab/README.md

 * Windows Server 2022 and Windows 10 golden images

-* Create and auto-register a highly available Citrix Cloud Connectors
+* Create and auto-register highly available Citrix Cloud Connectors

-* Scale out/in the number of Citrix Cloud Connectors machines based on your user demand
+* Scale out/up or down the number of Citrix Cloud Connectors machines based on your user demand